atlassian/data-center-helm-charts/reference-infrastructure/README.md

 #### Example

-We've provided the template [`./storage/nfs/nfs-server.yaml`](./storage/nfs/nfs-server.yaml) as a **reference** on how an NFS server could be set-up to work in conjunction with a Bitbucket deployment.
+We've provided the template [`./storage/nfs/nfs-server.yaml`](./storage/nfs/nfs-server.yaml) as a **reference** on how an NFS server could be stood-up to work in conjunction with a Bitbucket deployment.
 This template works only in AWS as the defined storage class is AWS specific but if you comment out the `StorageClass` definition, the template should be generic.

+Provision the NFS by issuing the following command:
 ```shell
 kubectl apply -f ./storage/nfs/nfs-server.yaml
 ```

 :warning: Please note that the NFS server created with this template is not production ready and should not be used for anything other than testing deployment.

 #### Pod affinity